KCL-BMEIS/OOP/week7A.md

 When designing an OOP solution, the first challenge is to identify which aspects of the problem should be represented as distinct classes
-- the general rule is that each class should have a clear, distinct role or *responsability*
+- the general rule is that each class should have a clear, distinct role or *responsibility*
-  - this is also known as the [single responsability principle](https://www.geeksforgeeks.org/single-responsibility-in-solid-design-principle/)
+  - this is also known as the [single responsibility principle](https://www.geeksforgeeks.org/single-responsibility-in-solid-design-principle/)

 --